microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

 ## Audio Processing

-Having captured an audio stream from a microphone, we perform some simple processing to extract the log energy level of the audio.
-This is done by piping the audio stream into an `AudioFeaturesExtractor` component which computes a variety of audio features from a raw audio stream.
-We will only be using the `LogEnergy` stream here.
+Having captured an audio stream from the microphone, we now want to extract the log energy level of the audio signal.
+This is done by piping the audio stream into an `AudioFeaturesExtractor` component which computes a variety of audio features from the raw audio stream.
+We will only be using the `LogEnergy` stream in this sample.
 More information about this component can be found in the [Audio Overview](https://github.com/microsoft/psi/wiki/Audio-Overview#acoustic-feature-operators).

 ```csharp
 var acousticFeatures = new AcousticFeaturesExtractor(this.pipeline);